mesmotronic/air-ane-fullscreen/README.md

 If you're one of those developers, then this AIR Native Extension (ANE) may be the solution you've been looking for.

 Released under BSD license.
-Requires Adobe AIR 17+.
+Requires Adobe AIR 20+.

+**If you only need immersive mode, we recommend using our [Immersive Mode ANE](https://github.com/mesmotronic/air-ane-immersivemode) instead.**

 Just give me the ANE!
 ---------------------